"Pizza makes me think that anything is possible."Henry Rollins

+Capicola is the star of the show in this recipe for a delicious grilled pizza.
 Capicola is a traditional cured and lightly smoked pork product from Naples, related to bacon, and some good examples are made in the US and Canada.
 It is widely available on deli counters at groceries.
 It is usually a large log, about 3" in diameter, dusted with spicy pepper on the outside, and it is sliced thin.
 Don't worry about the pepper, it is hardly noticeable when the meat is sliced thin.
-Before you start, I recommend you read my article The Science of Grilled Pizza (Pizza alla Griglia).
+Before you start, I recommend you read my article The Science of Grilled Pizza (Pizza alla Griglia) for making grilled pizza.

 Makes.
 1 (14") thin crust pizza